Get Approved for up to $35,000 in 3 minutes

 COVID-19 Benefit Repayments

-If you made any repayments to federal, provincial or territorial COVID-19 benefits in 2023, you can claim them.
+If you made any repayments to federal, provincial or territorial COVID-19 benefits in 2024 due to error, you can claim them.
 These can be claimed as a deduction on line 23200 when you file your return.
+This is important because you can receive a portion of those deductions on your return, and every cent counts right now, along with the cost of inflation.

 FHSA Accounts